 The lightbox design was ultimately chosen as a requisite feature because they allowed users to browse information about specific brewers on the Equipment page without leaving the website and thus breaking the flow of interactions.

-Finally, much of the project was spent discovering browser quirks and modernizing stylesheets to meet the limitations of different platforms, including the most popular generations of mobile and desktop browsers.
+Finally, much of the project was spent discovering browser quirks and modernizing stylesheets to meet the limitations of different platforms.
+The lightbox overlay, in particular, proved to be a tricky to finagle with within iOS Safari browsers.